scottslowe/weblog/content/post/2009-03-27-my-current-mac-applications.md

 wordpress_id: 1259
 ---

 A colleague recently bought a MacBook Pro.
 As a switcher, I figured he would need some recommendations on applications to use on his new Mac, and I know it had been quite some time (3 years!) since I'd discussed what Mac applications I use on a day-to-day basis.
-To kill two birds with one stone, I figured I would post a quick list about some of my recommended Macintosh applications.
+To kill two birds with one stone, I figured I would post a quick list about some of my recommended Mac OS X applications.

 ## Free or Open Source Applications